 Step 5 — Add the Solvent to the Peptide Vial (Critical Step)

 Insert the needle through the rubber stopper of the peptide vial.
 Here is where technique matters most: do not squirt the water directly onto the lyophilized powder cake.
 Instead, angle the needle tip toward the inside glass wall of the vial and depress the plunger slowly and steadily.
 Allow the bacteriostatic water to trickle down the wall of the vial and pool at the bottom, gently reaching the powder from below.
 This controlled approach prevents mechanical disruption of the peptide structure, minimizes foaming, and promotes even dissolution.
-A rushed, forceful injection directly onto the powder can cause denaturation, clumping, and excessive foam formation.
+A rushed, forceful injection directly onto the powder can increase physical stress and aggregation risk; protein and peptide formulations are sensitive to both chemical and physical instability pathways (PMID: 20143256).

 Step 6 — Allow the Peptide to Dissolve Completely

 After all the solvent has been added, set the vial upright on a flat surface.
 Do not shake the vial.
-Vigorous shaking introduces air bubbles, creates foam, and can physically denature the peptide at the air-liquid interface through a process called surface denaturation.
+Vigorous shaking introduces air bubbles, creates foam, and can physically stress peptide molecules at air-liquid interfaces.
 Instead, allow the vial to sit undisturbed for 1 to 2 minutes.
 If undissolved powder remains after this period, gently roll the vial between your palms using slow, even motion — or tilt it slowly back and forth at a 45-degree angle.
 Most lyophilized peptides will fully dissolve within 1 to 5 minutes using this gentle approach.

 The resulting solution should be clear, colorless, and free of visible particles.
 Any cloudiness, gel formation, visible particulate matter, or unusual coloration indicates a potential problem — see the troubleshooting section below before using the solution.